 The objective in setting up and continuously developing the Compliance Management System is to prevent, detect and respond to compliance violations against the interests of the company, to avoid liability risks and damage to the company’s reputation, to advise and safeguard the company’s management, executives and employees, and to increase efficiency by coordinating existing compliance activities.

-The structure of the Compliance Management System corresponds to the following systematics (figure “Elements of the Lenzing Compliance Management System”):
+The Compliance Management System corresponds to the following structure (figure “Elements of the Lenzing Compliance Management System”):

 Compliance is based on the corporate values of the Lenzing Group and its measures promote integrity within the company.
 Formal structures, such as the assignment of responsibilities, ongoing monitoring and structures for communication, evaluation and documentation are essential components of the Compliance Management System.